|

 inspectors are previous plumbers, masons, carpenters.
 That’s fine, but that

-may mean that they are
+may mean that they are under-educated.

-do research when necessary, can type, and who doesn’t use boilerplate, canned
+necessary, can type, and who doesn’t use

 - Is he certified by a national association?
-(I'm a
+(I'm a member of the National Association

 of Certified Home Inspectors).